commercetools/commercetools-payone-integration/docs/Field-Mapping.md

 | `vsettlement` | not set or `completed` | `7.5` | (unsupported) | (unsupported) | only available with PAYONE Billing module, must be activated |
 | `invoice` | not set or `completed` | `7.5` | (nothing) | (nothing) | no status change, just write the invoice ID / URL |
 | `failed` | not set or `completed` | `7.5` | (unsupported)  | (unsupported) | (not fully implemented at PAYONE yet) |

-Additional fields to be updated in any case:
- * amountPaid
- * amountRefunded

 # Unused / unsupported PAYONE fields & features